Estate Probate Lawyer Oklahoma City OK

 In many cases, an estate can be probated within a year.
 However, certain circumstances can prolong the process, forcing beneficiaries to wait longer to receive their inheritances.
 As you can probably imagine, this can be very stressful.
 Here are several things that can delay the probate process.

-• Many beneficiaries.
-Generally, the more beneficiaries there are, the longer it will take to settle an estate.
+• Multiple Beneficiaries: Generally, the more beneficiaries there are, the longer it will take to settle an estate.
 The executor of the estate will have to locate all of these beneficiaries and inform them that the person has died.
 Some of these people may live in a different state and have not spoken to the deceased in years.
 If the executor has trouble finding them, it can delay the probate process.

-• Assets that are difficult to value.
-Certain assets, such as homes and bank accounts, are easy to put a value on.
+• Assets That Are Difficult To Value: Certain assets, such as homes and bank accounts, are easy to put a value on.
 Other assets, however, are not so straightforward.
 If an estate has assets that are difficult to value, such as racehorses or collectibles, expect for the probate process to take longer.

-• A bad executor.
-Sometimes a testator chooses the wrong executor to handle the estate.
+• A Bad Executor: Sometimes a testator chooses the wrong executor to handle the estate.
 When this occurs, the probate process may take longer to complete.
 For example, if an executor works long hours and does not have enough time to devote to the estate, beneficiaries will have to wait longer to receive their inheritances.
 Likewise, if the executor is disorganized or bad with money, the probate process can also drag on.

 4 Common Myths About Probate